Catalyst Business Alliance sends letter to party leaders

 “Climate change is an issue that’s top of mind for Canadians during this election.
 There is a significant opportunity for businesses and the country to build out the clean economy, to grow clean jobs, and to be global leaders on climate action.”

-— Karen Tam Wu, B.C. director, Pembina Institute; co-chair, Business Coalition for a Clean Economy
+— Karen Tam Wu, B.C. director, Pembina Institute; co-chair, Business Alliance for a Clean Economy

 Download the letter and full list of signatories: pembina.org/pub/business-climate-letter

-Watch a video about the Business Coalition: pembina.org/BCCE
+Watch a video about the Business Alliance: pembina.org/BCCE

-About the Business Coalition for a Clean Economy
+About the Business Alliance for a Clean Economy

-The Business Coalition for a Clean Economy (BCCE), an initiative of the Pembina Institute, is a network of leading B.C. businesses and organizations aligned behind a vision for a clean and prosperous economy and climate action.
+The Business Alliance for a Clean Economy (now the Catalyst Business Alliance), an initiative of the Pembina Institute, is a network of leading B.C. businesses and organizations aligned behind a vision for a clean and prosperous economy and climate action.
 We believe that strong climate and energy policy provides certainty and is good for business.
 Learn more: pembina.org/BCCE